lukeozga/personal-blog/README.md

 Application supports simple authentication mechanism implemented with express-session middleware.
 Upon successful login, user session is being created.
 Default session duration is 10 minutes or until logged out.

 Sessions are stored in `blogDB` in `sessions` collection.
 The connection uses `connect-mongo` library which allows to utilize existing connection to setup sessions store.
 Sessions are encrypted at rest with AES256.

+# CSRF protection
+Every form contains input with CSRF token to provide CSRF protection implemented with `csurf` library.

+# Input validation
+Application uses node built-in character escape mechanism.
+To render HTML node allows to use `<%- HTMLToRender -%>`.
+For any user input `<%= inputToRender -%>` is used instead.
+This treats input as strings and provide basic protection against XSS.